Luisinhoas/Causal-Inference-GP1-/README.md

 H0: video-leisure=0.
 H1: video-leisure=/=0.

-Knowing this, we can conduct the test.
+Knowing this, I can conduct the test.

 ```{r}
 #library(MASS)